COURSE OF FIRE, spring 2023

 Obstacle: The Walk of Shame

 Remember staggering across a college campus early in the morning, trying desperately to forget a big mistake you just made?
 Well, for those who don't trust their pistol skills or are out of ammo, this will be even more painful and humiliating.
 Immediately following Stage 7, participants will be put back on the run clock.
 Though there is shooting on this stage, it will be treated as a mandatory running obstacle and everything will count on the run clock only.
-There will be some heavy items that must be carried to one of two shooting positions - or a third position if you are out of ammo.
-From either shooting position the shooter must make 1 hit with pistol on a target that's pretty far away.
-The first firing position is close to the start line, but will require a longer shot.
-The second position is farther away from the start but the target will be closer to you for easier shots.
-The third position is even farther and does not require any shooting, but participants may be heckled along the way...
-The heavy objects must then be returned to Stage 7, at which point the shooter may head down the trail to the finish line.
+From the first shooting position, the shooter must fire one pistol round.
+The goal is to make 1 hit on a target that's pretty far away.
+A successful hit means the shooter is done and can head out to the next part of the trail.
+If the first shot is a miss, the shooter must return to the start of the Walk of Shame, then run to the second shooting position.
+The second position is farther away from the start but the target will be closer.
+Shooter gets one attempt to hit the second target.
+A hit means the shooter is good to go, but a miss will require the shooter to return to the start (again), run all the way to the end of the Walk of Shame track, then back to the start.
+Only then will the shooter be released back onto the trail.
+Competitors who arrive at the Walk of Shame with no remaining pistol ammo will have to run to position one, then back to start, then position two, then back to start, then to the end, then back to start, basically as though they missed all pistol shot attempts.

 Obstacle: Climb or Crawl